Jocelyn Blore

 Alfred State – SUNY College of Technology

-As stated above, although there are very few FEPAC-accredited programs in NJ, there are some good options nearby.
+As stated above, although there is just one FEPAC-accredited program in NJ, some good options are nearby.
 Alfred State of New York offers a FEPAC-accredited bachelor of science (BS) degree in forensic science technology.
 Focused highly on laboratory sciences, the program provides students with the hands-on experience they need for the rigors of a real forensic laboratory.
 In addition to core courses in science, students in this program are trained in the theory and usage of modern instrumental techniques that crime laboratories use nationwide.
 Additionally, they engaged with local research mentors and must complete an internship at a preceptor site.

-Consisting of 122 credits, the program includes courses such as general biology; chemical principles; organic chemistry; topics in forensic science; introduction to criminal justice; statistical methods & analysis; principles of microbiology; biochemistry; instrumental analysis; genetics; microscopy and criminalistics; law & criminal evidence; forensic chemistry; and biotechniques.
+The program, which consists of 122 credits, includes courses such as general biology, chemical principles, organic chemistry, topics in forensic science, introduction to criminal justice, statistical methods and analysis, principles of microbiology, biochemistry, instrumental analysis, genetics, microscopy and criminalistics, law and criminal evidence, forensic chemistry, and biotechniques.

 Buffalo State University provides a FEPAC-accredited forensic chemistry bachelor of science (BS).
 This program offers rigorous training in the practical aspects and theories of chemistry, focusing on analytical techniques.
 The program also meets the requirements for certification by the American Chemical Society and prepares students to not only enter a professional career in forensic science but also in analytical chemistry.